 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are generally more costly than phone calls made at home.
+Calls made in jail are generally more expensive than phone calls made at home.
 There are certain restrictions about when and how often you can use the phone, but inmates must keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are disciplined for an infraction, your ability to use the phone might get cut back or eliminated completely.

 The Fallon County Jail phone number is: 406-778-2879